Skip to main content

 Purnota: Chapter Twelve

 Bondita woke up to the alarm clock ringing as she struggled to get her hand out of the quilt wrapped around her.
 She sat inside the mosquito net, rubbing her eyes and staring at the clock, trying to remember why she had set the alarm at 3.45 AM.
 Then her eyes shone in delight.
 It was Mahalaya.
 She remembered that during her days in Dehra, she had educated her roommate on the tradition of starting pujo with the voice of Birendra Krishna Bhadra echoing through the air.
 She was uninterested, and Bondita had borrowed her headphones to hear the program and deeply missed home.
-She remembered as a child, while her father was still alive, he would gently wake her up, and take her on his lap to the huge Banyan tree near the Panchayat where people gathered near the Pradhan’s radio, putting flower garlands and lamps around it and folding their hands as they heard Mahishashur Mardini killing the Asura.
+She remembered that as a child, while her father was still alive, he would gently wake her up, and take her on his lap to the huge Banyan tree near the Panchayat where people gathered near the Pradhan’s radio, putting flower garlands and lamps around it and folding their hands as they heard Mahishashur Mardini killing the Asura.
 When she arrived in Kolkata to get her law degree, she thought things would be different.
 But every year, her roommates would leave early for home, and although she received a letter from Jyatha Moshai, she never felt like going to Chandannagar.
 Instead, she spent the five days roaming around Kolkata, pandal-hopping with local friends and telling Kalindi all about the theme pujas in their once-a-week phone calls.
 This year, as she changed into a Kurti and walked out to find Kalindi on the chair while Batuk in his pyjamas and t-shirt tuned the radio to the FM station, she finally felt like she was home.
 During her early days in Chandannagar, Bondita would reluctantly hover around the servant quarters to hear the same until Aniruddha noticed her, and soon Jyatha Moshai gave her the radio.

 As she sat down to hear the program, she heard Kalindi tell Batuk to come home the next day for Payesh.